 Serving suggestions: This soup is vegan, but mighty tasty with a side of whole wheat toast slathered with goat cheese.

-Whole grain notes: I have tried this soup with lentils and rice, and do not recommend substituting those ingredients for chickpeas or other whole grains.
-They both lose their texture and cook down to mush.
-I prefer using farro as the whole grain because it requires less cooking time than wheat berries, spelt berries or kamut, so it can be cooked along with the soup.
+**Whole grain notes: I prefer using farro as the whole grain because it requires less cooking time than wheat berries, spelt berries or kamut, so it can be cooked along with the soup.
 The soup is great with those other whole grains, but you’ll want to start cooking those in a separate pot well before the farro; just add the whole grains along with the chickpeas so no ingredients are overcooked or lose their texture.